tungstennn/DrugSafe/README.md

 - ✅ Load data into **Snowflake** using efficient staging logic
 - ✅ Transform into a **star schema** for analysis
 - ✅ Enable dimensional exploration by patient demographics, reactions, and drug classes
-- ⬜ (Optional) Explore basic machine learning for severity prediction
+- ⬜ (Extension) Explore basic machine learning for severity prediction

 ---